docker/docs/ee/dtr/admin/configure/use-your-own-tls-certificates.md

 If you've added certificates issued by a globally trusted CA, any web browser or client tool should now trust DTR.
-If you're using an internal CA, you will need to configure your system to trust that CA.
+If you're using an internal CA, you will need to configure the client systems to trust that CA.

 ### Command line interface